-Students shall not knowingly possess, handle or transport any object that can reasonably be considered a weapon, including replicas of knives and/or firearms, in a school building, on school property, in any school vehicle or at any school activity, event or function, or while on the way to or from school or any school event, on or off school premises.
+Students shall not knowingly possess, handle, or transport any object that can reasonably be considered a weapon, including replicas of knives and/or firearms, in a school building, on school property, in any school vehicle or at any school activity, event or function, or while on the way to or from school or any school event, on or off school premises.

-This rule applies to all knives and firearms and also includes: any explosive device including firecrackers, tear gas canisters, smoke bombs, knives, razors, cutting instruments, cutting tools, nun chuck sticks, chains and other dangerous objects, tools, instruments or implements capable of directly or indirectly inflicting bodily injury or any other device or instrument which, in the manner in which it is used or intended to be used, is capable of producing bodily injury.
+This rule applies to all knives and firearms and also includes: any explosive device including firecrackers, tear gas canisters, smoke bombs, knives, razors, cutting instruments, cutting tools, nunchucks sticks, chains and other dangerous objects, tools, instruments or implements capable of directly or indirectly inflicting bodily injury or any other device or instrument which, in the manner in which it is used or intended to be used, is capable of producing bodily injury.

 Students violating this policy will be referred to the civil authorities for charges under the Pennsylvania Criminal Code.
-Appropriate disciplinary action will be taken by school authorities; a parental conference is mandatory.
-Reference Reynolds School District Policy No. 218.